nielssp/nielssp.dk/content/pages/things/nielssp-dk.md

   modified: '2021-05-15 16:51'
 }
 # nielssp.dk
 My personal website and blog.
 Created in October of 2014 using [Jivoo CMS](/things/jivoo).
 First [blog post](/2015/02/colorgrab-a-crossplatform-color-picker) in February 2015.
 Replaced Jivoo with [TEXTSTEP](textstep.md) at the end of October 2016.
 Redesigned (slightly) in May 2018.
-Started using [Plet](plet.md) as the static site generator instead of TEXTSTEP in May 2021.
+Started using [Plet](plet.md) as the static site generator instead of TEXTSTEP and made some more design changes in May 2021.

 The source code (Plet templates and Markdown content) and all assets are available on [GitHub](https://github.com/nielssp/nielssp.dk).